 I was definitely glad I went on a free day ‘cause it was kind of disappointing–dark and under restoration.

 I thought my disappointment was due to the fact that I was coming down with a cold and, as I wrote above, it was gray, chilly and rainy.
-But after my return I read the following in an old Frommers guide book that I bought before my first trip: ‘Work [on the cappelle] got underway in 1604 and it was to become one of the most god-awful and arrogant memorials…. dedicated to some of Florence’s most decrepit tyrants.’
+But after my return to the States, I read the following in an old Frommers guide book that I bought before my first trip: ‘Work [on the cappelle] got underway in 1604 and it was to become one of the most god-awful and arrogant memorials…. dedicated to some of Florence’s most decrepit tyrants.’
 The book had a whole paragraph devoted to the Cappella dei Principi which it calls ‘an exercise in bad taste.’
 After reading that I didn’t feel so bad.
 If you want to go out of curiosity, aim for the first Sunday of the month so you don’t have to pay for it.

 Il Carro Matto